LIT-Protocol/vincent-ability-starter-template/README.md

 # Vincent Starter Kit

-A complete example repository for Vincent Ability and Policy authors.
+A template repository for Vincent Ability and Policy authors.
 This monorepo uses Nx and pnpm and includes:

-- An example Vincent Ability that sends native tokens
+- A template Vincent Ability for you to customize
-- An example Vincent Policy that counts ability executions
+- A template Vincent Policy for you to customize
-- End-to-end tests that automatically build, deploy, and exercise the example ability and policy
+- End-to-end tests that automatically build, deploy, and test your abilities and policies

 ### See detailed documentation / guides at [docs.heyvincent.ai](https://docs.heyvincent.ai)